Celebrating Indigenous Peoples

 Photo © Le Anh Tuan

-This Tuesday, August 9, is the International Day of the World's Indigenous Peoples, an opportunity to recall their essential role in the preservation of biodiversity and cultural diversity in the world.
+This Tuesday, August 9, is International Day of the World's Indigenous Peoples, an opportunity to remember their essential role in preserving biodiversity and cultural diversity throughout the world.

-Often on the fringes of society because of their difference, they nonetheless have a harmonious relationship with the environment and rich craft traditions, which they pass down from generation to generation.
+Often on the margins of society because of their differences, they nonetheless possess a harmonious relationship with the environment and rich artisanal traditions, which they pass down from generation to generation.
 The root peoples, so named to evoke their proximity to the Earth, definitely have many things to teach us: reconnecting with nature, relearning how to use our hands...
 Why not follow their example?
 In this article, we highlight the women of the Lao and Cil ethnic groups of Vietnam.

 Group of Cil in front of a house and a typical landscape of the village of Dung Kno, in Vietnam.